rumca-js/dyi-page/README.md

 - blog-html Output directory.
 Contains output HTML files.
 - blog-template Template files directory.
 - blog-rss RSS markdown entry files
+- backup The backup directory, where the backup data is placed.
+All the directories above are zipped and put into a backup file.

 Entries from blog-md are processed, and:
 - if this is .md file then HTML is generated for it